LegacyFixer

 4. If selected, install the GitHub App only on the approved repository.

-5. After the first push, review the read-only beta status page.
+5. After the first push, review the read-only status page.

 LegacyFixer records scan status, result, queue wait, run time, and the reason why a pull request was or was not opened.